nguyenhads/State-of-Data-Science-in-US-Japan-and-Vietnam/README.md

 (2) The age of data scientists in all three countries are relatively young.
 However, US shows the dominant of the number of experienced data scientist with wider age range of respondents.

-(3) The education of data scientist in US is considerably high with more than 80% of respondents having master and doctoral degree.
+(3) The education of data scientist in the US is considerably high with more than 80% of respondents having master and doctoral degree.
 These number drop considerably to about 70% and 45% in Japan and Vietnam, respectively.

-(4) The average salary for data scientist in US is very high (~100k USD), and ranks in a second place.
+(4) The average salary for data scientist in the US is very high (~100k USD), and ranks in a second place.
 Japan has lower salary for data scientist and it is relatively same to other IT careers.
 The salary of data scientist in Vietnam is generally high, and highly depends on the ability of the candidate.

 (5) The most popular platform to learn data science is Blog and Kaggle.
 In Japan and Vietnam, due to the language barrier, many people prefer more practical approach using Kaggle than reading a blog.